 - Check the output voltage of the converter.
 It should be approximately 13.6 VDC.

-Keep in mind that your battery can pull up to 30A or more from the converter.
-Low temperatures also will have major effect on your battery’s performance.
+Remember that your battery can pull up to 30A or more from the converter.
+Low temperatures also will have a significant effect on your battery’s performance.